protons

 Sometimes this is undesirable due to performance issues or code legibility.

-It's possible to override the JavaScript type 64 bit fields will deserialize to:
+It's possible to override the JavaScript type 64 bit fields will deserialize to, including repeated fields and map key/values:

 message MyMessage {